 Our nation’s defense has always relied on revolutionary advancements to maintain superiority and readiness.
 Those revolutions start here.

-The Air Force Life Cycle Management Center (AFLCMC) supports the mission of the U.S. Air Force through development, acquisitions, and product support of cutting-edge weapon systems and defense solutions for our men and women in uniform.
+The Air Force Life Cycle Management Center (AFLCMC) supports the mission of the U.S. Air Force through research, development, acquisitions, and product support of cutting-edge weapon systems and defense solutions for our men and women in uniform.

 AFLCMC is responsible for designing, developing, and delivering the aerospace weapon systems and capabilities that keep the U.S. warfighter and our allies on the leading edge of technology and advanced capabilities.